Cyrus Nowrasteh: The Young Messiah

 Nowrasteh directed the biblical drama The Young Messiah, which was released on 11 March 2016.
-The story was adapted by Cyrus and Betsy Giffen Nowrasteh from Anne Rice's Christ the Lord, and was produced by 1492 Pictures and Ocean Blue Entertainment in association with CJ E&M Film Division.
+The story was adapted by Cyrus and Betsy Giffen Nowrasteh from Anne Rice's Christ the Lord: Out of Egypt, and was produced by 1492 Pictures and Ocean Blue Entertainment in association with CJ E&M Film Division.
 The film was distributed by Focus Features.
 The project had a jump start in early 2013 but was shut down in preproduction and was seemingly dead.
 Then in late 2014, the project was resurrected thanks to the efforts of Tracy K. Price and Bill Andrew, along with Italian producer Enzo Sisti.
 Filmed in Matera and Rome, Italy, the plot follows Jesus Christ at age seven, when he returns to Nazareth and learns about his true place as the son of God.

 On 10 December 2015, Nowrasteh was interviewed on EWTN by Raymond Arroyo.
 Nowrasteh said of the film: "This is really a movie about a family and we take you inside the Holy Family."

 Infidel

-Nowrasteh's wrote, directed, and produced the 2020 film Infidel, a political thriller about an American journalist (played by Jim Caviezel) held captive by the Iranian regime.
+Nowrasteh wrote, directed, and produced the 2020 film Infidel, a political thriller about an American journalist (played by Jim Caviezel) held captive by the Iranian regime.
 Nowrasteh cited several real world instances of American nationals imprisoned by the Iranian government, including Xiyue Wang and Robert Levinson.
 One of the film's producers was right-wing pundit Dinesh D’Souza, who had previously produced several political documentaries including 2016: Obama's America, Hillary's America: The Secret History of the Democratic Party, and Death of a Nation.
 Infidel is his first narrative film.

 The film was shot on-location in Jordan, where Nowrasteh previously shot Soraya M. On his website, Nowrasteh stated the Jordanian film commission kept its filming secret for fear of objections from the Iranian government, and the film had heavy security.
 When the Iranian government did become aware of Nowrasteh being in Amman to film and voiced its displeasure to the Jordanian government.

 The story centers on a Christian underground inside Iran, led primarily by women.
 They work together in the film with Muslims who are also in opposition to the Iranian regime, by helping the main character, Doug Rawlins (portrayed by Jim Caviezel) and his wife, Liz (played by Claudia Karvan).
 Another actress was set to play Liz but left the film only weeks before filming due to a conflicting commitment.
 Karvan was recommended by Caviezel who worked with her on Long Weekend (2008).